Sil3ntWxlf/Sil3ntWxlf/README.md

 ## I'm a Marketplace partner, Game lover, Game Designer & Wannabe Developer!
 -  I’m currently working on a a Minecraft Plugin [website]!
 -  I currently run a Minecraft Bedrock Edition Marketplace team
--  I’m looking to collaborate with other content creators
+-  I’m looking to collaborate with other developers!
 -  2020 Goals: Develop my first plugins/mods, contribute more to Open Source projects & learn to be an integral Minecraft community member

 ### ⚡ Socials ⚡